microsoft/fluentui/rfcs/components/moving-from-focus-zone-to-tabster.md

   - _Description:_ Additional class name to provide on the root element, in addition to the ms-FocusZone class.
   - _Why is no equivalent needed?_ `Tabster` is not a component but a set of utilities, so it has no element to apply a class to.
 - `disabled?: boolean`
-  _Description:_ If set, the `FocusZone` component will not be tabbable and keyboard navigation will be disabled.
+  - _Description:_ If set, the `FocusZone` component will not be tabbable and keyboard navigation will be disabled.
 This does not affect the `disabled` attribute of any child.
   - _Why is no equivalent needed?_ `Tabster` is not a component but a set of utilities, so it has no element to disable.
 - `as?: React.ElementType`
   - _Description:_ A component that should be used as the root element of the `FocusZone` component.
   - _Why is no equivalent needed?_ There is no component to replace the root element of via `as`.
 - `preventDefaultWhenHandled?: boolean`
+  - _Description:_ If true, `FocusZone` prevents the default behavior of keyboard events when changing focus between elements.
   - _Why is no equivalent needed?_ There is no clear partner scenario that needs arrow key movement with scrolling.
 Prefer removing until a partner asks for it.
 - `shouldReceiveFocus?: (childElement?: HTMLElement) => boolean`
+  - _Description:_ Callback method for determining if focus should indeed be set on the given element.
+Receives the child element within the zone to focus as a parameter and returns true if focus should set to the given element and false if we should avoid setting focus to it.
   - _Why is no equivalent needed?_ This callback is an antipattern that breaks component encapsulation.
 This should probably not be supported going forward and should only be considered in the future if a partner vehemently asks for similar behavior.
-- `shouldFocusInnerElementWhenReceivedFocus?: boolean`
 - `shouldResetActiveElementWhenTabFromZone?: boolean`
+  - _Description:_ If true and the `Tab` key is not handled by `FocusZone`, resets current active element to null value.
+For example, when roving index is not desirable and focus should always reset to the default tabbable element.
 - `checkForNoWrap?: boolean`
+  - _Description:_ Determines whether to check for data attributes that specify the intent to avoid focus wrapping.

 #### Props that may need an equivalent